ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 specifying an engine, for example `Apache` (`ktor-client-apache`), `Jetty` (`ktor-client-jetty`) or `CIO` (`ktor-client-cio`).

-And then you can start making requests.
-It is possible to customize the request a lot and to stream the response, but also you can just call a convenience `HttpClient.get` extension method that will directly get an specified type (for example String).
+Then you can start making requests.
+It is possible to customize the request a lot and to stream the response, but you can also just call a convenience `HttpClient.get` extension method that will get an specified type directly (for example String).

 ```kotlin
 val client = HttpClient(Apache)